Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/euclidean-algorithm.md

 - Code 2: O(max(a, b))
 - Code 3: **O(log(max(a, b)))**

-These time complexities typically represent the worst-case scenarios and assume that the `a` and `b` values are relatively large.
+> **Note:** These time complexities typically represent the worst-case scenarios and assume that the `a` and `b` values are relatively large.
 In practice, the actual time taken by the algorithms can vary depending on the input values.